NyeGuy/nyeguy.github.io/_posts/2020-12-01-flipping-the-education-business-model.md

 the business model is flipped.
 No where is this more true in computer graphics and real time development systems.

-The current business model for an educational institution looks like this.
+The current business model for an educational institution looks like this

 students pay money for the shepparding of a series of classes into a curriculum.
 The consulting model looks like this.

 This hybrid model should be something akin to -

 Myself and Professor Galloway are not the only ones who recognize this trend.
 Google Certificates